FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 When properly configured, your wines along with some of their metadata will be visible in your ToDo list.

-NEED LAST CONSUMED wiNE HELPE
+NEED LAST CONSUMED wiNE HELPER and Input. text helper

     alias: "Wonderful-Wino: Prep for Wine Rating, then consume via ToDo"
     description: On consumption of a wine, it prepares the UI for an optional rating.